patrickmabbott/terraria-auto-builder-mod/README.md

 --How many themed rooms are implemented is basically subject to my time (not alot) and artistic sense (abyssmal).
 So, I would encourage any modder who wants to take this idea up to 11 to fork this project and make something amazing.
 -One room at a time not enough to fill your insatiable desire for fancy housing?
 Enter the mansionator.
 This will build a large frame in one of a few configurations and then fill it with rooms, as above.

+-Developer Notes:
+--Alot can be done just by modifying the json files.
+This was very much designed as a data-centric application.
+--CSLD = Comfort/Surface/Light/Door.
+The requirements of an NPC housing.
+See https://terraria.gamepedia.com/House

 Credits
 -This mod would not exist without the instahouse from Fargo's Mutant Mod.
 I looked at that and asked "how far can I take this?"
 I also took a look at his code for an initial idea of how to accomplish some of this.